metabase/metabase/docs/questions/query-builder/introduction.md

 Some grouping columns will give you the option of choosing how big or small to make the groupings:

 - For datetime columns, you can click on the words `by month` to change the grouping to day, week, hour, quarter, year, etc. You'll also be able to add multiple breakouts by the same datetime column with different time granularities (for example, group by week and day of the week).
 - For numeric columns like age, Metabase will automatically "bin" the results, so you'll see your metric grouped in age brackets, like 0–10, 11–20, 21–30, etc. Just like with dates, you can click on the current binning option to change it to a specific number of bins.
-It's not currently possible to choose your own ranges for bins, though.
+Currently, you can't choose your own ranges for bins.

   ![Multiple groupings](../images/histogram-bins.png)